automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 If you want to know more about the aws s3api put-bucket-acl command or want to replace it with a different option for auto remediation we recommend to take a look at the official documentation available [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-acl.html).

-6. If you configure the **dotheremediationviacli** to **true** the Remediation via Object block will Auto Remediate by using the Kaholo S3 bucket plugin.
-For this you need to make sure that the **remediateviaobject** action has the correct configured AWS access key, AWS secret key and the correct AWS region. the S3 bucket name will be created by using the **remediateviaobject** function, and the Canned ACL Type is configured to **Private**
+6. If you configure the **dotheremediationviacli** to **true** the Remediation via Object block will Auto Remediate by using the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3) to remediate the S3 bucket.
+For this you need to make sure that the **remediateviaobject** action has the correct configured AWS access key, AWS secret key and the correct AWS region. the S3 bucket name will be remediated by using the method **apply canned ACL to Bucket** and the Canned ACL Type is configured to **Private**.

 #### Configuration of Slack Messages

 1. **policyID:** This shouldn't be changed.
-The Policy ID will be shown as part of the slack output messages and to check if the report has S3 buckets violating this policy ID.
+The Policy ID will be shown as part of the slack output messages and to check if the event or the report has S3 buckets violating this policy ID.

 2. **violationdescription:** This setting is used to send details about the event inside the slack output message.
 Feel free to change it for your needs.